 Salt… And More Salt

 Living on a a farm and being the girl of the family meant that I made dinner.
 Dinner was always a big meal and usually was meat and potatoes based.
 Salt on the meat.
 Salt in the water to boil the potatoes.
-I can remember getting into a load of trouble for not remembering to salt the water.
-There was even salt added to radishes before you ate them.
+I can remember getting into a load of trouble for not remembering to add it to the water.
+It was even added to radishes before you ate them.
 All of this was before we really knew how bad too much salt was for our health.

 Today, we salt very little of our food.
 I have even given it up on my most favourite of foods – corn-on-the-cob.
 However, there is salt in all most all of the foods that we buy and in most cases way too much.
-It saddens me that cereal is overloaded, that veggie juices that are to be good for us are salted up and that even soup can be a culprit.
+It saddens me that cereal is overloaded, that veggie juices that are to be good for us have it added, and that even soup can be a culprit.

 Be aware of labels that say that they are heart healthy especially in restaurants – salt content may not be one of the measures that they are looking at when they label it this way.
 Click to tweet